cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 - Those selected for supervision are informed within two weeks of the interviews
 - If we are unable to supervise you (e.g. if the quota is exceeded), we can inform you of possible supervisors
 - You can then use your proposal to apply for another supervisor

-## Recommendations

-### 1 Experience

-- It is strongly recommended that students apply for job postings that they have **experience**
-  - You are not expected to be an expert, but you are expected to be experienced
-  - If you do not have experience, you can prepare yourself in a few months and then apply
-  - For a vulnerability research study (i.e., IoT hacking) you need to have experience hacking an IoT device
-  - For an LLM security study (i.e., Hacking with LLM) you need to have experience data sanitization (reducing token counts), fine tuning, LangChain, LangGraph, LLM assistant APIs, Agents, RAG, MCP etc.
-- Students should complete the preliminary work before the thesis work begins
-  - **IMPORTANT:** The proposal must include the preliminary work, for example
-  - For a vulnerability research studies (i.e., ethical hacking) you need to include a complete threat model or attacks that will be performed
-  - For other studies the data should be collected in advance
-- We usually collaborate with companies in our research
-  - If you develop your own proposal we also suggest you to find a company to collaborate

-### 2 Publication

-- The work you perform in our lab must be of a quality that can be published in a journal
-- Students who want to publish in a conferences/journals over others are prioritized
-  - Publications are submitted to the conferences/journals that we approve
-- As long as we have funding, we finance students producing publications
-  - Either during the study with a 20% paid work
-  - Or after the thesis study, by recruiting full time for 3 months
-  - Financial compensation is not fixed, changes depending on our current funds

-### 3 Timeline

-- Students are strongly encouraged to begin research on the interested topic at least 6 months before the expected start of the study.
-- It is strongly recommended that students apply at least 3 months before the expected start of the study.
-- You are expected to spend at least 20 hours per week on our work during the study period.
-However, based on our experience, we recommend that you devote your full focus and time entirely to your thesis work.
-- We can only provide a tentative timeline for every project that is based on our experience, but the exact timeline depends on the qualifications and performance of the student.

 ## Opportunities